 speakers is shown here.

-Internal hard disk drive Large-capacity permanent device for storing software, documents, and other files
+Internal hard disk drive Large-capacity permanent device for storing software, documents, and other files the Power key on the keyboard or the Shut Down command

 Power-on light A green light indicates that the computer is on.